-Straddling the equator and dominated by luxuriant rain forests, Borneo is the world’s third-biggest island.
+Straddling the equator and dominated by luxuriant rainforests, Borneo is the world’s third biggest island.
 Its territory is apportioned unevenly between the countries of Brunei, Indonesia and Malaysia.
 The two East Malaysian states Sabah and Sarawak lie in the north, surrounding Brunei, while the Indonesian state of Kalimantan occupies most of central and southern Borneo.

 Borneo is hot and humid with a typically tropical climate.
-Sarawak receives an abundance of rainfall during the monsoon between November and February each year, whereas the dry season generally occurs from May to October.
+Sarawak receives an abundance of rainfall during the monsoon season between November and February each year, whereas the dry season generally occurs from May to October.

 The monsoon period should not deter visitors to the region as it brings respite from the tropical heat, though the wet season can be more encumbering for active and adventure holidays.

 Heavy rains may cause cancellation of flights and riverboat trips into remote regions, so the dry season is best for activities.

 Borneo is a wildlife wonderland - the island is home to some of the world's rarest and most endangered wildlife species including: the Bornean orangutan, Sumatran rhino, Bornean pygmy elephant, plus other curious species such as the large-nosed proboscis monkey and enormous-eyed western tarsier.

 There are thousands of unique flowering species there too, including the Rafflesia arnoldii, the world's largest flower a with metre-long diameter.

 Borneo offers countless opportunities for other types of activities, whether you're a lover of culture, thrill-seeking adventurer or foodie fanatic.
 This colourful paradise combines relaxation and adventure with its idyllic beaches, scenic mountains and rich history.